sainoe/ICS-testnet/join-testnet-tutorial.md

 <br/><br/>

-### Run the validatos using systemd services (optional)
+### Use systemd services (optional)
-The following steps show how to optionally setup the nodes' deamon to be run as systemd services.
+The following steps show how to optionally setup the nodes' deamon to run in systemd services.

 __1. Create service file for the nodes__